erjiang/tuntuntun/README.md

 1. *(done)* Convince Go to open a tun device and read from it.
 2. *(done)* Be able to proxy packets on the local machine by rewriting sender IP.
+3. Add basic security features.
-3. Auto-configure routing to route all network traffic through the tun device.
+4. Auto-configure routing to route all network traffic through the tun device.
-4. Handle retransmission, ordering, etc. (Effectively reimplementing TCP.)
+5. Handle retransmission, ordering, etc. (Effectively reimplementing TCP.)
-5. *(done)* Load-balance connection across multiple physical connections.
+6. *(done)* Load-balance connection across multiple physical connections.
+7. Basic automatic failover strategy.
+8. Configurable load-balancing and failover strategies.

 Questions and Answers
 ---------------------

+Q: Does this offer me any security?

+A: No, it offers you no real security.
+If you want security, you can use a "real" VPN (like OpenVPN) in conjunction with tuntuntun.
+In fact, the current implementation is so insecure that you shouldn't run it on an Internet-connected machine.

-1. Q: Why not just use OpenVPN + ifenslave to bond two interfaces?
+Q: Why not just use OpenVPN + ifenslave to bond two interfaces?

 A: Putting more of the load-balancing logic into this software makes it easier to experiment with different load-balancing and/or failover strategies.
 For